Rubindai/scdl3991_foveated_rendering/pipeline.md

     1. The `fovea_mask.exr` is loaded into Blender as a texture.
     2. A special node group (`FoveationMixer`) is programmatically inserted into every material in the scene.
     3. This node group uses the mask (mapped to the screen) to blend between the material's original, high-quality shader and a simplified, low-variance version.
     4. The simplified shader (e.g., with higher roughness and no transmission) produces less noise.
 The adaptive sampler detects this, stops sampling the unimportant pixels early, and focuses effort on the important regions.
+The script also selects the fastest denoiser available (OptiX on NVIDIA GPUs, OIDN otherwise).
 -   **Inputs**: Scene `.blend` file, `out/fovea_mask.exr`.
 -   **Output**: `out/final.png`.
 -   **Script**: `step3_singlepass_foveated.py`.